Girls U10-U12

 The intention of our 4th XI is to blend a healthy mix of ‘seasoned veterans’ with an abundance of youth making their first steps in to adult cricket.
 All 4th XI home matches will be played at Imber Court.

-In 2024, John Woollhead (johnwoollhead61@gmail.com, 07836 248848) will captain the 4th XI.
+In 2025, John Woollhead (johnwoollhead61@gmail.com, 07836 248848) will captain the 4th XI.

-4th XI – Season Report – 2023 (Chris Burton)
+4th XI – Season Report – 2024 (John Woollhead)

-4th XI player of the season
+4th XI player of the Season

 Sarasota Tour